Archive for Trumpet Blowing

 Uniform Image

-In some ways this element of participation runs counter to my philosophy regarding reporting events.
+This element of participation runs counter to my philosophy regarding reporting events.
 One website that I was associated with until recently, adopted a policy of the bloggers relaying breathlessly their own activities at the meetings that they cover.
 The results are, by and large, both tedious and banal.
-Airline food is not something to comment on, nor how many times your pass gets checked, that is just reminding the reader that you have a pass.
+Airline food or whether you get an upgrade is not something to comment on, nor how many times your pass gets checked, that is just reminding the reader that you have a pass.
 Whines about how long and hard the days are, should also be verboten, it goes with the territory.
 To be a part of the story requires the writer to have something interesting to say.
 Also he, she or it, has to be able actually tap on a keyboard in a manner that provokes others to spend time reading the purple prose.
 There is a sound reason why Hunter S. Thompson was unique.

 Nevertheless, like all rules this one was meant to be broken from time to time.
 Le Mans is a kaleidoscope of random events underpinned by the final 24 Hours of competition, so during my time in France I jotted down notes and hypocrite that I am, I will share them with you, I hope they pass the entertainment hurdle.